 5 Summer Security Tips for a Worry-Free Holiday

 Going away on holiday often ends up in a last-minute rush to get everything ready and packed.
 “Don’t forget the sun cream.
-Oh, and your passport, keys, wallet… And, don’t forget to switch the hob off!””
+Oh, and your keys, wallet… And, don’t forget to switch the hob off!””

 With so much to remember, it’s important not to forget about home security.
 Here are our top five tips for making your home safe while on holiday so you can truly relax on your well-deserved break.

 1.Be social media savvy

 As tempting as it is to brag on Facebook about your family poolside fun in Majorca, or Instagram that Mediterranean beach selfie, don’t!
 Strangers may see your posts and quickly work out where you live.
 It is an easy way for burglars to discover vacant homes for easy pickings.

 Is it really worth jeopardising your home security for a few ‘likes’?
 Save the boasting for when you are back from holiday and have a whole album of photos to make friends jealous.

 The last thing you’re likely to do before leaving your property is to double check all your doors and windows are securely locked.
 For added peace of mind, you might also consider installing a smart home security system.